tlwl19/EGL314/README.md

 ![](Demo%20Pics/IconStart.png)

-Once the game has begun, a random brand logo will be displayed on the polarizer board.
-You will have 20 seconds to guess the logo from the selection of choices below.
+Once the game has begun, a random brand icon will be displayed on the polarizer board.
+You will have 20 seconds to guess the icon from the selection of choices below.
 Once 20 seconds has passed, the game will end.

 ![](Demo%20Pics/IconGameOver.png)